normen/homebridge-platform-maxcube/README.md

-# maxcube module for homebridge
+# MaxCube module for homebridge
-Bridges the Eq3 MaxCube box to homekit
+Bridges the eq-3 MaxCube box to Apples Homekit.
+Automatically registers all devices itself so that you should instantly be able to control your home heating through Siri & your phone.

+##### Status of this package:
+Experimental and dirty.
+If you're interested to help, please do so.
+The code needs improvement and it currently won't win a beauty contest as that was not the intention.

 ## Example config